SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 Deinitialization
 ================

-A :newTerm:`deinitializer` is called just before a class instance is destroyed.
+A :newTerm:`deinitializer` is called just before a class instance is deallocated.
 Deinitializers are written with the ``deinit`` keyword, in a similar way to how intializers are written with the ``init`` keyword.
 Deinitializers are only available on class types.

-Swift automatically destroys your instances when they are no longer needed, to free up resources.
+Swift automatically deallocates your instances when they are no longer needed, to free up resources.
 Swift handles the memory management of instances via :newTerm:`automatic reference counting` (known as :newTerm:`ARC`), as described in :doc:`AutomaticReferenceCounting`.
-This means there is normally no need to perform any clean-up when your instances are destroyed.
+This means there is normally no need to perform any clean-up when your instances are deallocated.
 However, there may be times when you are working with your own resources, and need to perform some additional clean-up yourself.
-For example, if you create a custom class to open a file and write some data to it, you might need to close the file before the class instance is destroyed.
+For example, if you create a custom class to open a file and write some data to it, you might need to close the file before the class instance is deallocated.

 Class definitions can have at most one deinitializer per class.
 The deinitializer does not take any parameters,